Family Engagement Policy and School-Home Compact

 - Seek feedback from families on programs within the SIIP, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with SIIP to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Snuggle Up and Read, Family picnics, STEAM night, and Math Night.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Snuggle Up and Read, Thanksgiving Luncheon, Family Picnic, STEAM Night, Family Celebration Night

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as picture days, Book Fair, appreciation days, chaperoning field trips, classroom support, field day.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as picture day, book fair, appreciation days, monthly markets, chaperoning field trips, classroom support, and field day

 Effective Communication with Parents